EngagingNetworks/page-builder-code-blocks/read-more-expand.md

+# Adding a read more expanding text block

 If you want some text that is hidden until a link is clicked, then you can do it by following these instructions

 First of all your template will need some javascript to add the functionality.
 Paste this into the bottom of your footer, just before the <html> tag: